imshz/simplify-net/README.md

 Running test
 ------------
-The tests are also ported from the original project, see own solution with the tests.
+The tests are also ported from the original project, see own solution with the tests.<br />
-I am using NUnit to setup and run the tests, nunit dll is also included.
+I am using NUnit to setup and run the tests, nunit dll is also included.<br />
 More about NUnit, go to http://nunit.org

 # Example #